When starting any diet, most people focus on what not to eat: cheeseburgers, pizza, M&Ms, the list goes on!

-People who indulge in full fat dairy like cheese and yogurt tend to have healthier body weights and less belly fat.
+People who indulge in full-fat dairies like cheese and yogurt tend to have healthier body weights and less belly fat.

 Additionally, you’ll get the benefits of healthier fats, like more omega-3s, remember those?

-Foods like butter and ghee (clarified butter) are both low in carbs and high in fat, making them great keto foods that will certainly help you along your diet.
+Foods like butter and ghee (clarified butter) are both low in carbs and high in fat, making them great keto foods.

 Some people might worry about the saturated fat content, but remember that it has become pretty well-known and accepted that saturated fat is not the enemy.

-Additionally, research has also shown the contrary, that dairy saturated fats can lead to better health outcomes, so go ahead and start incorporating butter and ghee back into your diet.
+Research has also shown the contrary: dairy saturated fats can lead to better health outcomes.
+So go ahead and start incorporating butter and ghee back into your diet.